Updated October 26, 2022

 The IAB Document Stream, the IRTF Document Stream and the Independent Submission Stream, each as defined in Section 5.1 of RFC 4844, are referred to as “Alternate Streams”.

 Partially.
 Each Alternate Document Stream is managed by an Alternate Stream Manager, as defined in RFC 4844.
 The Alternate Stream Manager has the authority to establish rules relating to its Alternate Stream Documents.
 Currently, each of the Alternate Stream Managers has requested that the IETF Trust act as “license administrator” for its Alternate Stream Documents, and to establish and administer rules relating to these Alternate Stream Documents in accordance with the instructions and guidance provided by the Alternate Stream Manager.
-The current rules relating to the different Alternate Streams are discussed in Questions 5.3 to 5.5.
+The current rules relating to the different Alternate Streams are discussed in the following questions.

 The RFC Editor publishes certain Internet-Drafts and RFCs that are submitted to it outside of the IETF Standards Process in the so-called “Independent Document Stream”.
 These submissions, which are sometimes called “RFC Editor Contributions” do not reflect the work of the IETF and are not IETF Documents, even though their format resembles that of IETF Documents.

 Under RFC 3978 (Section 4), RFC Editor Contributions were treated in a manner comparable to ordinary IETF Contributions.
 Under RFC 5378 however, RFC Editor Contributions were excluded.